Countable real analysis: Introduction

 \section{Introduction}

 A~set is {\em at most countable} if it is finite or countable.
-In the former case it is in bijection with a~natural number $n\in\omega$ and in the latter case it is in bijection with the whole set $\omega=\{0,1,\ds\}$.
+In the former case it is in bijection with a~natural number $n=\{0,1,\ds,n-1\}$, $n\in\omega$, and in the latter case with the set $\omega=\{0,1,\ds\}$.
 A~set is {\em uncountable} if it is not at most countable.
 A~set $x$ is {\em hereditarily at most countable}, abbreviated HMC, if for every index $n\in\omega$ and every chain of sets

-the set $x_n$ is at most countable (see also \cite{jech82}).
+the set $x_n$ is at most countable.
+See \cite{jech82} for a~closely related notion.
 Due to the axiom of foundation every chain of sets $x_0\ni x_1\ni\ds$ is finite.
-We say that a~set $x$ is {\em weakly} HMC if its every element $y\in x$ is HMC.
 See \cite{jech,schi,soch} for set-theoretical terminology and notions.

-Are uncountable sets indispensable in mathematical analysis and number theory?
+Are uncountable sets/functions indispensable in (univariate real) analysis?
 Many people think so.
-In our article we show that this attitude is not justified.
-First we carry out Hilbert's proof \cite{hilb} of transcendence of the number~$\mathrm{e}$ just with HMC sets.
-The proof is based on Euler's identity asserting that for every $n\in\omega$,
+In this article we argue to the contrary; in Section~\ref{sec_HilbProof} we carry out, by means of only HMC real functions, Hilbert's proof \cite{hilb} of transcendence of the number~$\mathrm{e}$.
+Hilbert's proof is based on an integral identity due to L.~Euler: for every $n\in\omega$,

-(Theorem~\ref{thm_Euler} below).
-The integrands are uncountable sets.
-We circumvent it by restricting them to nonnegative fractions $\{a\in\Q\;|\;a\ge0\}$ and by adapting the definition of improper Riemann integral to such functions.
-Similarly in other cases, for any result in analysis needed for Hilbert's proof we devise in Section~\ref{sec_inteRealF} an adequate HMC replacement.
-Mostly it is not too hard, the hardest case is Theorem~\ref{thm_GlobEx}.
-The necessary sharp turn away from the main road of analysis occurs in Subsection~\ref{subsec_HMCfun} when we start to investigate HMC real functions.
-We say more on our motivation for this undertaking in Section~\ref{sec_conclRem}.
-After preparations in Section~\ref{sec_inteRealF} we give in Section~\ref{sec_RiemProof} an HMC version of Hilbert's proof.
-In meta-Theorem~\ref{thm_metatheo} we justify that only HMC sets were substantially used.

-In Section~\ref{sec_NewtonInt} we demonstrate another method of ``HMC-fication'' of proofs, we present a~quasi-formal version of Hilbert's proof.
-The adjective ``formal'' usually means that an argument involving generating functions (GF) uses only formal power series (FPS) and formal operations with them and does not use values of associated functions.
-Nice text on formal methods based on FPS is \cite{samb}.
-With such strict meaning of ``formal'' it is probably impossible to give a~formal version of Hilbert's proof.
-But we succeeded when we relaxed ``formal'' to ``quasi-formal''.

-To use GF {\em formally} means (i) to use only operations with FPS in which coefficients are given by finite expressions (for example the Cauchy product) and (ii) not to use values of functions associated with GF.
-In the {\em quasi-formal} use of GF we relax both (i) and (ii).
-In (i) we allow operations with FPS producing coefficients by limits.
-In Section~\ref{sec_NewtonInt} we use the {\em quasi-formal shift}.
-It is the unary operation that transforms a~{\em convergent} FPS $f(a)=\sum_{n=0}^{\infty}x_na^n$ (here $x_n$ are real coefficients, $a$ is a~formal variable and $\lim_{n\to\infty}x_nc^n=0$ for any $c>0$) and a~real number $x$ in the new FPS

-In (ii) we allow to use a~few, say finitely or discretely many, values of functions associated with GF.
-In Section~\ref{sec_NewtonInt} we introduce for any convergent FPS $f(a)$ as above and any real numbers $u$ and $v$ the {\em quasi-formal Newton integral} of $f$ from $u$ to $v$.
-It is defined by